antrea-io/antrea/docs/antrea-network-policy.md

 by this field.
 A sample policy can be found [here](#acnp-for-toservices-rule).

 Since `toServices` represents a combination of IP+port, it cannot be used with `to` or `ports` within the same egress rule.
-Also, since the matching process relies on the groupID assigned to Service by AntreaProxy, this field can only be used when AntreaProxy is enabled.
+Also, since the matching process relies on the groupID assigned to Service by Antrea Proxy, this field can only be used when Antrea Proxy is enabled.

 This clusterIP-based match has one caveat: direct access to the Endpoints of this Service is not affected by `toServices` rules.
 To restrict access towards backend Endpoints of a Service, define a `ClusterGroup` with `ServiceReference`